hungthinh03/equipment-management-system/README.md

     }
      ```

-    - **Invalid input** - Returned when one or more fields of request body are blank or null
+    - **Missing fields** - Returned when one or more required fields of request body are blank or null
      ```json
     {
         "status": "error",